-- (a) Mount the center post in the T-slot on the side of the track that has the rule. - (b) Align the line on the center post with the zero mark on the rule and tighten the thumb screw to secure it in place. - (c) Mount Side Post on the same side of the track. - (d) Hang the 100 g rotary body from the string on Side Post and adjust the height of the mass to make the string coming from the center post level. - (vii) Determine the radius of rotation R and the centripetal force F - (a) Attach the clamp-on pulley to the end of the track nearer to the rotary body.
-Attach a string to it and hang a known mass over the clamp-on pulley. - (b) Select a radius R by aligning the line on Side Post with the chosen position on the measuring tape. - (c) Vertically adjust the spring bracket on Center Post until the string from which the rotary body hangs on Side Post is aligned with the vertical line on the side post - (d) Align the indicator bracket on the center post with the orange indicator - (e) Remove the hanging mass and the clamp-on pulley - (f) Turn on the motor to rotate the apparatus and slowly increase the speed until the orange indicator is centered in the indicator bracket on the center post, which indicates the string supporting the rotary body is once again vertical and the centripetal force F now is the same value of the weight of the hanging mass (WHY?) - 2.
-Find the relation between the centripetal force F and the period T
+(viii)Determine the radius of rotation R and the centripetal force F

+- (a) Attach the clamp-on pulley to the end of the track nearer to the rotary body.
+Attach a string to it and hang a known mass over the clamp-on pulley. - (b) Select a radius R by aligning the line on the Side Post with the chosen position on the measuring tape. - (c) Vertically adjust the spring bracket on the Center Post until the string from which the rotary body hangs on the Side Post is aligned with the vertical line on the Side Post. - (d) Align the indicator bracket on the Center Post with the orange indicator - (e) Remove the hanging mass and the clamp-on pulley - (f) Turn on the motor to rotate the apparatus and slowly increase the speed (by increasing the voltage provided by power supply) until the orange indicator is centered in the indicator bracket on the Center Post, which indicates the string supporting the rotary body is once again vertical and the centripetal force F now is the same value of the weight of the hanging mass (Why?)

+(2) Find the relation between the centripetal force F and the period T

-Think what the fixed quantities are first so as to obtain the data you need, and verify the relation by plotting a graph of the responding variable versus the manipulated variable in each part.
-Draw the best-fit line for the graph and compare the slope of the line with its theoretical value.
+First think what quantities are fixed so as to design an experiment to obtain the data you need.
+Verify the relation by plotting a graph of the responding variable versus the manipulated variable in each part.
+Draw a best-fit line for the data and compare the slope of the line with its theoretical value.

-\\\Note: At least 5 different data points are needed for a graph.
+Note: At least 5 different data points are needed for a graph.

-3. Determine the value of an unknown mass
+(3) Determine the value of an unknown mass

 Design an experiment by the apparatus to measure the unknown mass.
-At least 5 independent measurement are required, and the propagation of uncertainty is needed to state the result in a standard form.
+At least 5 independent measurements are required, and the propagation of uncertainty is needed to state the result in a standard form.
 After you obtain the result, compare it with the result measured by the electronic balance.

-- (3) Post-lab report - 1.
-Recopy and organize your data from the in-lab tables in a neat and more readable form. - 2.
-Analyze the data you obtained in the lab and answer the given questions - 3.
-Compare the results with the theory, and discuss the uncertainties that occur in the experiments, and how they influence the experiments.
-(Quantitatively, if possible.)
+- 3. Post-lab report - (1) Recopy and organize your data from the in-lab tables in a neat and more readable form. - (2) Analyze the data you obtained in the lab and answer the given questions.

-6. Questions
+E. Questions

-- (1) In this experiment, the period T seems to always be the responding variable during the measurement.
+- 1. In this experiment, the period T seems to always be the responding variable during the measurement.
 Is it possible for us to design an experiment in which the period T becomes the manipulated variable during the measurement with the same apparatus?
-Explain. - (2) Assume there are two sensors attached to the rotating platform.
-Number 1 is on the end of the rotating platform and number 2 is attached about half-way in.
-The platform is given a counterclockwise push.
-At any given time while the platform is rotating, which sensor, 1 or 2, will measure the greatest angular velocity?
-Which sensor will measure the greatest speed?
-Which sensor will measure the greatest centripetal acceleration?
-Explain. - (3) Long-term exposure to the free fall condition of an orbiting space station has serious negative health consequences for astronauts.
+Explain. - 2.
+Long-term exposure to the free-fall condition of an orbiting space station has serious negative health consequences for astronauts.
 One idea that would help is to build a space station in the shape of a wheel and rotate it.
-The astronaut's feet would be located on the inner surface of the wheel's rim with their heads pointing toward the center of the space station.
 The space station could be spun fast enough so that the centripetal acceleration was the same as the free-fall acceleration on Earth.
-Other than seeing the floor curve up in front of them while looking down a long hallway, they may not notice any difference between this experience and standing on Earth.
 Assume the space station will not be rotated faster than five times per minute so the astronauts don't get sick.
-What radius would it need to have so that the centripetal acceleration is 9.81 $m/s^2$ ?
+What radius would it need to have so that the centripetal acceleration is 9.81 m/s2?
 Why do you think a space station like this has not been built yet?
-Show all of your work and use correct units.
+Show all of your work and use the correct units.